oneapi-src/level-zero-spec/include/core/PROG.md

 A device group represents a collection of physical, homogeneous devices in the system that support Xe.
 - The application may query the number device groups and the properties of each device group.
 - More than one device group may be available in the system.
 For example, group 0 may contain two GPUs, group 1 may contain one FPGA, and finally group 2 may contain another GPU with different properties than group 0.
+- A device group is primarily used for allocating and freeing memory used by one or more devices
+- Memory is **not** implicitly shared across all devices within a device group.
+However, it is available to be explicitly shared.

 ## Device
 A device represents a physical device in the system that support Xe.